 How do I maintain a brackish tank?

-You need to keep the temperature and gravity of the water maintained and you need to make sure you use the correct marine salt mixture to achieve the best results.
-Make sure any equipment you use is suitable for use in a salt water tank, including the heater and filter, otherwise the salt could damage it.
+You need to keep the temperature and gravity of the water maintained, and you need to make sure you use the correct marine salt mixture to achieve the best results.
+Make sure any equipment you use is suitable for use in a saltwater tank, including the heater and filter.
+Otherwise, the salt could damage it.

-You can use regular gravel or stone for the bottom of a brackish tank as well as driftwood and other suitable decorations to make it more homely for your fish and the fish which thrive in this type of environment are naturally very adaptable.
+You can use regular gravel or stone for the bottom of a brackish tank as well as driftwood, and other suitable decorations to make it more homely for your fish and the fish which thrive in this type of environment are naturally very adaptable.

 How do I keep my brackish fish tank clean?

-Setting up a brackish fish tank is not a difficult endeavor and it can help to pave the way for moving from freshwater fish to marine fish for many aquarists who don’t want to take the full leap in one go.
+Setting up a brackish fish tank is not a difficult endeavor, and it can help to pave the way for moving from freshwater fish to marine fish for many aquarists who don’t want to take the full leap in one go.

-Once you have your tank set up you need to maintain a regular cleaning schedule to help keep it healthy.
-You will need to clear debris and replace a percentage of the water every week with some new salt water mix, taking care to maintain all of the correct levels.
+Once you have your tank set up, you need to maintain a regular cleaning schedule to help keep it healthy.
+You will need to clear debris and replace a percentage of the water every week with some new saltwater mix, taking care to maintain all of the correct levels.

 As long as you run a regular clean and maintenance routine and keep an eye on all of the levels you need to measure within the water, caring for your brackish tank will become second nature very quickly.

-As brackish fish are so adaptable they are easy to look after and don’t require quite so much maintenance as a full marine tank would, providing the ideal path towards running a marine aquarium without the stress.
+As brackish fish are so adaptable, they are easy to look after and don’t require quite so much maintenance as a full marine tank would, providing the ideal path towards running a marine aquarium without the stress.

-Setting up the tank just takes some time and thought but very soon you will be up and running with a new tank and bright coloured new species to look after and take pleasure from watching, as well as you existing freshwater companions.
+Setting up the tank just takes some time and thought but very soon you will be up and running with a new tank and bright colored new species to look after and take pleasure from watching, as well as you existing freshwater companions.